ibm-cloud-docs/sell/private-offers-faq.md

 If the client requests a different discount, you receive an email notification.
 The requested changes are also visible in Partner Center, where you can review and either approve the changes or propose other changes.

+## Which products can have private offers?
+{: #faq-private-offers-eligible-products}
+{: faq}

+You can create a private offer for any paid product that is either published, or approved and waiting to be published in Partner Center.

 ## How do I create a private offer?
 {: #faq-private-offers-create}
 {: faq}